Accounting

 Balance Sheet (Cash, AR, AP) | $50,000 | 10% | High-volume, but usually reconciled separately |

 These are starting points.
-The right thresholds depend on company size, the controller’s risk appetite, and auditor expectations.
-A useful calibration method is to set internal flux thresholds slightly below the auditor’s materiality level for the relevant financial statement line.
-That way, explanations are already prepared when audit fieldwork begins.
+A useful calibration method: set internal flux thresholds slightly below the auditor's materiality level for the relevant financial statement line so explanations are ready when audit fieldwork begins.

-One principle that many threshold-based approaches miss is that sometimes the signal is not a variance that exceeds the threshold, but one that should have appeared and did not.
-Consider a quarterly tax payment that posts every three months.
-If it fails to post in the expected period, period-over-period comparisons may show no variance at all.
-The issue is only visible when expected activity is tracked against a known cadence.
+One principle many threshold-based approaches miss: sometimes the signal is a variance that should have appeared and did not.
+A quarterly tax payment that fails to post in the expected period may show no variance at all in period-over-period comparisons.
 The best processes include an expectations layer that flags missing activity, not just abnormal movement.

 Three variances you would actually see at close

 Textbook variance analysis uses clean, hypothetical numbers.
-Real variance analysis involves messy operational context, judgment calls about whether an entry is needed, and evidence that lives outside the GL.
-Here are three scenarios drawn from common close situations.
+Real variance analysis involves messy operational context, judgment calls, and evidence that lives outside the GL.

 Example 1: revenue decline that is not actually a decline

 Revenue is $180,000 lower than prior month.
 The sales team says nothing changed.
-Pipeline looks normal.
 The immediate assumption is that the business is softening.

-Investigation: Pulling the detail by customer reveals that the largest customer's revenue dropped $210,000 while all other customers collectively increased $30,000.
-Drilling into that customer, the picture becomes clear.
+Investigation: pulling the detail by customer reveals the largest customer's revenue dropped 210,000 while all others collectively increased $30,000.
+Drilling in, the picture becomes clear.
 Last month included a cumulative catch-up adjustment under ASC 606.
-The customer had amended their contract midway through the prior quarter, and the modification was treated as part of the existing contract under ASC 606-10-25-13(b), which required reallocating the transaction price across remaining performance obligations.
-That reallocation generated a $210,000 catch-up recognized entirely in the prior month.
+The customer amended their contract midway through the prior quarter, and the modification required reallocating the transaction price across remaining performance obligations under ASC 606-10-25-13(b).
+That reallocation generated a 210,000 catch-up recognized entirely in the prior month.
 This month is the first clean month at the new contracted rate.

 Both months are correct.
 No journal entry is needed.
-But without drilling into the customer-level detail, reviewing the contract amendment, and understanding the ASC 606 modification treatment, a controller would report that revenue declined.
-The real story is the opposite: the business is stable, and the prior month was the anomaly.
+But without drilling into customer-level detail and reviewing the contract amendment, a controller would report that revenue declined.
+The real story is the opposite.

-Evidence: contract amendment with effective date, ASC 606 modification analysis showing reallocation of transaction price, revenue recognition schedule showing the catch-up entry and the forward run-rate, customer-level revenue detail for both periods.
+Evidence: contract amendment with effective date, ASC 606 modification analysis, revenue recognition schedule showing the catch-up entry and forward run-rate, customer-level revenue detail for both periods.

 Example 2: opex variance from annual license reclassification

-Investigation: the increase traces primarily to a single vendor.
-The annual software license for a project management tool renewed in the current month, and the vendor switched from monthly to annual billing without advance notice.
-The full annual amount ($85,000) was expensed in one month.
-Prior months had carried this cost at $7,083 per month, making the vendor-specific increase $77,917.
+Investigation: the increase traces to a single vendor.
+The annual software license renewed in the current month, and the vendor switched from monthly to annual billing without advance notice.
+The full annual amount (85,000) was expensed in one month.
+Prior months carried this cost at 7,083 per month.

 Adjusting journal entry: